Widespread Use of Products Containing Asbestos

 Asbestos could be found in these construction materials:

 - Cement pipe

 - Electrical components

 - Protective clothing

-  Considering the extent to which asbestos was used in the construction industry, these blue-collar workers faced a high risk of asbestos exposure.
+Because of the extent to which asbestos was used to build houses and other structures, construction workers face a high risk of asbestos exposure.

 Asbestos was also found in dozens of other industrial and consumer products.